 Sections will typically be capped at 25 students.
 Each Honors Foundations course will be offered once in each semester in an academic year and will rotate to an innovative new subject in the next academic year.

-• For e.g., HONR 202A - (H02) - Use and Abuse of Science
+• For e.g., HONR 203A - (H04) - Climate Change via EXCEL

 Honors Add-on Courses